KwameNtaadu007/alx-system_engineering-devops/0x00-shell_basics/README.md

-This command changes the working directory to the previous one: cd - This command lists all files in the current directory and the parent of the working directory: ls -a . .. /boot -l This command  that prints the type of the file: file iamafile
+This command changes the working directory to the previous one: cd - This command lists all files in the current directory and the parent of the working directory: ls -a . .. /boot -l This command  that prints the type of the file: file iamafile This command creates a symbolic link to /bin/ls file: ln -s /bin/ls __ls__